 - 1. Monitor relative abundance of these native species through a variety of gear types. - 2.
 In concert with upstream Missouri River biologist, determine need to establish annual relative abundance trend sampling for these species. - 3.
-Ensure that annual reservoir operation recommendations to USACE do not conflict with management of these species.
+Make annual reservoir operation recommendations to USACE that are suitable for management of these species.